LSFLK/superapp-mobile/backend/README.md

 - API Gateway or Reverse Proxy (recommended for production):
   - Terminate TLS at your gateway/proxy (e.g., NGINX, Kong, Choreo API Gateway, Cloud LB) and forward to the backend.
   - You may keep the backend listener as plain HTTP (default) within a private network.
-  - If you also want encrypted hop between gateway and backend, configure your gateway to connect to the backend via HTTPS and use a certificate trusted by the gateway.

 - Direct HTTPS from clients to backend (no gateway):
   - Enable the TLS listener in `main.bal` and provide a certificate/key.